 The green between the two rows of flats was covered in scraggly brown grass, not doing too well in the winter, scarred by tire-marks from bikes and littered with empty cans and cigarette ends in any convenient corner – plus several dessicated dog turds, and more than one or two used condoms.
 Several half-dead trees struggled up from their potting gaps between concrete slabs.

 We passed a few people, teenagers – and young adults dressed like teenagers – all greased hair and imitation jewelry, smoking cigarettes in the shelter between two of the blocks, glaring out at the world as if looking for a fight.
 Old women made entirely of boot leather.
-A trio of muscled, tattooed men hanging around on a corner, one who whom had a huge, stained dressing over one eye.
+A trio of muscled, tattooed men hanging around on a corner, one of whom had a huge, stained dressing over one eye.

 Twice, brave souls offered to sell us ‘smack’ – though I didn’t know what that was – or rather, they offered it to Raine, who turned them down with a shake of the head and a ‘nah thanks mate’.
 Once, a lad hooted something rude at us, trotting in our direction across the grass, and I’d struggled quite hard not to flinch.